THE BREEDING PROCESS IN PHOTOS

 2. Remove weak growth;

-3. Cut remaining growth to leave no more than 10 cm from point of growth the previous season (Hybrid Tea & Floribunda) / 5 cm for Patio.
+3. Cut remaining growth to leave no more than 10 cm from point of growth the previous season (Hybrid Tea & Floribunda) or 5 cm for Patio.
 Shrub roses: unwanted growth should be trimmed back as and when necessary;

 4. In November / December the plants should only be trimmed back lightly to tidy up the plants;